erikr/erikr/posts/data-lessons-from-biotech.md

 Technical people think a platform is ... well, there is no definition, so the lack of clarity around this useless word is almost expected.
 But I noticed technical people thought about scalable software ("our platform of data and apps") whereas biotech people thought about expert human labor ("our platform of immunologists who review literature for new targets").

-## Build an advisory board you can learn and grow from.
+## Build an advisory board.

 There are many smart, experienced, and supportive people with expertise in data science and software engineering within the context of biotech.
 Maybe you report to the CTO and have a board member or collaborator with a storied history at the intersection of technology and life science.
 I was not in that type of situation, so I found advisors outside of my company to mentor and develop me.
-They had titles like "Senior Principal", "Chief Data Officer", or "VP Data Science" and were people I looked up to, learned from in past roles, or were accomplishing what I aspired to do some day.
+They had titles like "Senior Principal", "Chief Data Officer", or "VP Data Science".
+These advisors were distinct from our company's Scientific Advisory Board.

 To maximize the value they could provide, I needed to speak freely about our company's work.
 To enable candor, we negotiated the right balance between compensation and a mutual NDA.
 Moreover, advisors should be discrete professionals.
 However, my discussions rarely broached sensitive IP.